Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-The most common form of 'domesticated fox' are actually descendants from the fur trade.
-They often come in a myriad of color morphs and have a similar or indistinguishable temperament from a ‘wild’ fox.
+The most common form of "domesticated fox" are actually descendants from the fur trade.
+They often come in a myriad of color morphs and have a similar or indistinguishable temperament from a "wild" fox.

-Regardless of a 'wild nature', many mammals will become reasonably tame if they are raised by humans from a young age, so this can create the appearance that they are ‘domesticated’ when they are actually just socialized.
-‘True’ domesticated fox experiments have been accomplished in Russia.
+"True" domesticated fox experiments have been accomplished in Russia.
 This popular experiment has allegedly produced foxes that are similar to domesticated dogs in their temperament.
 These difficult-to-obtain animals are still foxes and their owners should expect full fox traits from them.
 They are not a separate species.

 Do Foxes Make Good Pets?

 Foxes are a poor fit for the average pet owner.
 Foxes typically possess high energy levels, odor, and have demanding enrichment needs.
 They are difficult to find care for if the owner takes vacations and vet care is restricted and expensive.
 Smaller foxes are a better fit for indoor situations, while in most cases, people who own medium to large-sized foxes keep them outdoors due to space constraints and issues with their strong-smelling urine.

 These are the known species of fox that have been kept as pets in the United States, but sometimes owners can import new species.

 - Kit Fox (Vulpes macrotis)

 - Red Fox (Vulpes vulpes) or Siberian or Russian (Domesticated) Fox

 - Swift Fox (Vulpes velox)